JB-26/website-portfolio/src/blog/2022-10-26-problems-furniture.md

 Recently, me and my wife been assembling flat pack furniture in our new home. **A lot** of flat pack furniture (I’ve created quite the collection of Allen keys).
 And during the fun process of unpacking and then assembling furniture, I actually learnt a few important lessons in regards to problem solving.

 ## Patience
 I have a lot of patience when it comes to most things.
-But assembling furniture however, taught me that patience is part of the process in understanding something.
-I spend a lot of time reading the instructions of the funiture before I start building the furniture.
+But assembling furniture however, taught me that having patience is part of the process in understanding something.
+I ended up spending a lot of time reading the instructions of the funiture before I start building it.

 It might sound odd, but trust me on this.

 It takes patience to understand what you need to do _and_ how to do it.
 It’s like when I started learning Python.
 It took patience to understand the concepts of the programming language and putting my knowledge into practice.

+I bought a set of two matching bedside tables (both look great by the way), and once I had an understanding of what I was doing, assembling them was pretty simple!

 ## Take a break (and then come back to it)